High order numerical discretizations of the Einstein-Euler equations in the Generalized Harmonic formulation: The numerical scheme

 with $\lambda^{\max}_{i + \halb,j,k}$ an estimate of the maximum wave speed at the interface.
 Analogous formulae are used in the $y$ and $z$ directions, respectively.

 For the temporal integration, we employ classical or TVD Runge-Kutta schemes of sufficiently high order of accuracy, consistent with the spatial discretization.

 \paragraph{Well-balancing of the final CWENO-FD scheme} To make the numerical scheme well-balanced, we follow the approach described in~\cite{DumbserZanottiGaburroPeshkov2023}, which is in turn inspired by~\cite{Ghosh2016,PareschiRey,berberich2021high}.
 The procedure is in principle quite simple: we subtract the equilibrium solution from the governing PDE system, thus removing the discretization errors introduced by the numerical scheme in the vicinity of the equilibrium.
-In other words, if $\mathbf{u}_{e} = \mathbf{u}_{e}(x,y,z)$ denotes a stationary equilibrium solution, that is $\partial_{t} \mathbf{u}_{e} = 0$, we subtract Eq. ~\eqref{eqn.pde.mat.preview} evaluated at $\mathbf{u}_{e}$ from its general form, thus obtaining
+In other words, if $\mathbf{u}_{e} = \mathbf{u}_{e}(x,y,z)$ denotes any \textit{a priori} known stationary equilibrium solution of the PDE~\eqref{eqn.pde.mat.preview}, so that $\partial_{t} \mathbf{u}_{e} = 0$, we subtract Eq. ~\eqref{eqn.pde.mat.preview} evaluated at $\mathbf{u}_{e}$ from its general form, thus obtaining the \textit{augmented system}